webprofusion/certify-docs/docs/ui-options.md

 Once successfully requested, by default your certificate will auto renew (based on the interval in Settings, and before the 90-day expiry).

-### Advance Options
-Checking 'Show Advanced Options' in the Managed Certificate view enables a range of further options:

 ### Deployment
 By default, deployment is set to 'Auto', which matches all IIS websites which have hostname bindings matching the certificate, adding or updating https bindings as required.